johanandren/akka.github.com/team/index.md

 		<div class="profile-pic-wrap"><img class="profile-pic" src="http://www.gravatar.com/avatar/f37dcc04641b226a984e06482a19cb25?s=80" /></div>
 		<span class="profile-name">Henrik Engström</span>
 		<span class="profile-twitter-link"><a href="https://twitter.com/h3nk3">@h3nk3</a></span>
-		<p class="profile-text">After graduating with a M.Sc degree in Computer Science in 1998 at the Royal Institute of Technology Henrik Engström has been working as a consultant up until his Typesafe employment in 2011.
+		<p class="profile-text">After graduating with a M.Sc degree in Computer Science in 1998 at the Royal Institute of Technology Henrik Engström has been working as a consultant up until his Lightbend (then Typesafe) employment in 2011.
 Henrik has not only vast experience from various types of programming but also great domain knowledge within the finance, retail and e-gaming industries.
 Apart from his major interest, programming languages, he is also an avid Arsenal supporter, black belt in Shotokan Karate and a hobby wine connoisseur.</p>
 	</div>
 </div>
 <div class="row">